The *-Vertex-Reinforced Jump Process: A non-reversible counterpart to the Edge-Reinforced Random Walk and the Vertex Reinforced Jump Process

 where $T(t)$ is the local time of $X$ at time $t$, i.e.

-We call this process the $\star$-VRJP, which can be seen as a generalization of the VRJP (proposed by Werner and first considered by Davis and Volkov in \cite{dv1,dv2}).
-Note that \eqref{jump-rates} corresponds to the exponential time scale introduced in~\cite{ST15} for the VRJP.
+We call this process the $\star$-VRJP.
+When $\star$ is the identity, the jump rates in \eqref{jump-rates} correspond to the ones for the standard VRJP in the exponential time scale considered in~\cite{ST15}.
 We denote by $\P^W_{i_0}$ the law of the \sVRJP starting from the point $i_0$.
-We always considers that the \sVRJP is defined on the canonical space ${\mathcal{D}}([0,\infty),V)$ of c\`adl\`ag functions from $[0,\infty)$ to $V$ and $(X_t)_{t\ge 0}$ will denote the canonical process on ${\mathcal{D}}([0,\infty),V)$.
+We always define the \sVRJP on the canonical space ${\mathcal{D}}([0,\infty),V)$ of c\`adl\`ag functions from $[0,\infty)$ to $V$, and $(X_t)_{t\ge 0}$ will denote the canonical process on ${\mathcal{D}}([0,\infty),V)$.